garrandall/popular-music-data/tracks/know-no-better-major-lazer-travis-scott-camila-cabello-quavo.md

 Yeah, you know no better
 Say you different, who you kidding?
 Yeah, you know no better
-Ooh, save that talk for the ones who don't know no better 'Cause baby I know you better
+Oh, save that talk for the ones who don't know no better 'Cause baby I know you better
 Baby I know you better (straight up)
 Baby I know you better